Spartans knock off Trojans, headed to semis for first time since '96

-For the past two decades, the Pleasant Valley High School football team has watched its crosstown rival take numerous teams to the UNI-Dome.
+For the past two decades, the Pleasant Valley High School football program has watched its crosstown rival take 14 different teams to the UNI-Dome.

-In some of those seasons where the Spartans felt like they had a team capable of reaching that point, they often ran into Bettendorf or stumbled to someone else in the quarterfinal round.
+The Spartans felt they had a team capable of reaching that point in several of those seasons, but either ran into Bettendorf or stubbed their toe to another school in the postseason.

+In a season in which few anticipated it, PV had its breakthrough moment.

-Under .500 a season ago and leaning on multiple sophomores this season, PV recorded the program’s biggest win in 24 years Friday night with a 38-24 triumph over Iowa City West in a Class 4A state quarterfinal at Spartan Stadium.
+Under .500 a year ago and leaning on multiple sophomores this season, PV recorded the program’s biggest win in 24 years last week with a 38-24 triumph over Iowa City West in a Class 4A state quarterfinal at Spartan Stadium.

 “There is no other word than amazing,” senior offensive lineman Kane Zemo said.
 “We knew we had talent coming into this year, but I think we’re all surprised how well we’ve meshed together.”